And how does it relate to what Kripalu offers?

 So Much More Than Postures

-Most people have a limited view of yoga, seeing it as synonymous with yoga postures, breathing exercises, and meditation.
+Most people see yoga as synonymous with yoga postures, breathing exercises, and meditation.
 While popular and powerful, these disciplines are only a few of the tools employed to heal, harmonize, and awaken the whole person.
 Outlining the major branches of yoga will give you a feel for the breadth and depth of the ancient tradition.

 - Jnana Yoga: the yoga of discriminative wisdom